Sinclair Lewis: Career

 Lewis's earliest published creative work—romantic poetry and short sketches—appeared in the Yale Courant and the Yale Literary Magazine, of which he became an editor.
 After graduation Lewis moved from job to job and from place to place in an effort to make ends meet, writing fiction for publication and to chase away boredom.
 In the summer of 1908, Lewis worked as an editorial writer at a newspaper in Waterloo, Iowa.
-He came to the Carmel-by-the-Sea writers' colony in September 1908, to work for the MacGowan sisters and to meet poet George Sterling in person.
-He stayed with roommate and friend, writer William Rose Benét at photographer Arnold Genthe's house that was close to the beach.
-Lewis and Benét left Carmel after six months.
-Lewis came to San Francisco where Sterling helped him get a job at the San Francisco Evening Bulletin.
-Lewis would return to Carmel in the spring of 1910 and meet Jack London.
-That year he sold two story plots to London.
+In September of that year, he moved to the Carmel-by-the-Sea writers' colony near Monterey, California to work for the MacGowan sisters and to meet poet George Sterling in person.
+He left Carmel after six months, moving to San Francisco where Sterling helped him get a job at the San Francisco Evening Bulletin.
+Lewis returned to Carmel in spring 1910 and met Jack London.

+In fall 1910, Lewis moved to New York to work for Frederick A. Stokes.
+The next year, he joined the New York chapter of the Socialist Party of America.
+Among his colleagues in the intellectual wing of the party were Walter Lippmann, William English Walling, Ernest Poole, and John Sloan.

 While working for newspapers and publishing houses he developed a facility for turning out shallow, popular stories that were purchased by a variety of magazines.
-He also earned money by selling plots to Jack London, including one for the latter's unfinished novel The Assassination Bureau, Ltd.
+He also earned money by selling plots to London, including one for the latter's unfinished novel The Assassination Bureau, Ltd.

 Lewis's first published book was Hike and the Aeroplane, a Tom Swift-style potboiler that appeared in 1912 under the pseudonym Tom Graham.

 Sinclair Lewis's first serious novel, Our Mr. Wrenn: The Romantic Adventures of a Gentle Man, appeared in 1914, followed by The Trail of the Hawk: A Comedy of the Seriousness of Life (1915) and The Job (1917).
 That same year also saw the publication of another potboiler, The Innocents: A Story for Lovers, an expanded version of a serial story that had originally appeared in Woman's Home Companion.
 Free Air, another refurbished serial story, was published in 1919.